Ciao Bello Restaurant Houston

 My husband has attended functions in their room upstairs as well as on the patio.
 This last photo shows a comfortable nook called the artist corner in the bar area of the restaurant.
 There is an expansive bar in which many patrons also choose to sit.

 Food banks are amazing!
-Each dollar given to them is stretched and ultimately helps many hungry people.
-As an example each $3 given to them turns into 9 meals!
+Each dollar given to them ultimately helps many hungry people.
+As an example, each $3 given to the Houston food bank turns into nine meals!
 That would be impossible without the help of many volunteers and donors.
 It is nice to know that other cities have similar programs.